mwgielen/jackal/README.md

 ```
 Will print the ip addresses of the hosts that have port 80 open and are up.

-You can also generate urls of hosts by using the jk-format tool:
+The jk-format tool can be used to create more human readable output, some default values are provided.
+Othwise the second argument will be interpreted as a [python format string](https://docs.python.org/3.3/library/string.html#format-specification-mini-language).

 ```
+jk-ranges | jk-format
-jk-services -S http | jk-format '{service}://{address}:{port}'
+jk-hosts | jk-format {address} # Is the same as jk-filter address jk-services -S http | jk-format '{service}://{address}:{port}'
 ```

-Jackal has some wrappers around commonly used tools to find hosts on the network these include:
+Jackal has some wrappers around commonly used tools to find hosts and services on the network these include:
 ```
 jk-netdiscover
+jk-nmap-discover
 jk-nmap
 jk-sniffer
 ```